Correlation Between Dow Jones and Franklin Utilities

 Pair Corralation between Dow Jones and Franklin Utilities

-Assuming the 90 days trading horizon Dow Jones Industrial is expected to generate 0.63 times more return on investment than Franklin Utilities.
-However, Dow Jones Industrial is 1.58 times less risky than Franklin Utilities.
-It trades about -0.04 of its potential returns per unit of risk.
-Franklin Utilities Fund is currently generating about -0.11 per unit of risk.
-If you would invest 4,478,200 in Dow Jones Industrial on December 1, 2024 and sell it today you would lose (94,109) from holding Dow Jones Industrial or give up 2.1% of portfolio value over 90 days.
+Assuming the 90 days trading horizon Dow Jones Industrial is expected to under-perform the Franklin Utilities.
+But the index apears to be less risky and, when comparing its historical volatility, Dow Jones Industrial is 1.23 times less risky than Franklin Utilities.
+The index trades about -0.04 of its potential returns per unit of risk.
+The Franklin Utilities Fund is currently generating about 0.05 of returns per unit of risk over similar time horizon.
+If you would invest 2,264 in Franklin Utilities Fund on December 30, 2024 and sell it today you would earn a total of 74.00 from holding Franklin Utilities Fund or generate 3.27% return on investment over 90 days.

 Time Period | 3 Months [change] |